AlejandroAMarin/BIMSA/README.md

 ### Reproducing the BIMSA-Hybrid configuration for the paper
 >[!WARNING]
-> The Illumina, PacBio and Nanopore files are not included in the repositorie.
+> The Illumina, PacBio and Nanopore files are not included in the repositorie due to file size.
+The datasets and similar ones can be found at [Genome in a bottle](https://github.com/genome-in-a-bottle/giab_data_indexes)

 ```
 python3 run_bimsa.py -s 21709 -d 2500 -t 12 -f $PWD/inputs/Nanopore.bowden.1M.seq  -dn -m 600 -b 200000